Thami

-The Thangmi (in Nepali थामी) are an indigenous ethnic tribe of Eastern Himalayas.
+The Thami or Thangmi (in Nepali थामी) are an indigenous ethnic tribe of Eastern Himalayas.
 In Nepal, they reside mainly in Suspa, Kshamawati, Khopachagu, Alampu, Bigu, Kalinchok, Lapilang and Lakuri Danda villages of Dolakha district in East-Central Nepal.
 In India, they reside in Darjeeling, Kalimpong, Kerseong (West Bengal) and Sikkim (Shniderman, 2009, 2015).
 Many members of Thami clan are also living in Bhutan.

 They are locally known as Thangmi.